OctopusDeploy/blog/blog/2019-09/octopus-cloud-1.0-reflections/index.md

 Octopus Cloud customers could start a free 30-day trial, which meant that those hundreds of trial signups per month, each of which cost us $100 to host, quickly added up.

 We also didn’t have our pricing quite right.
 We initially launched Octopus Cloud at $10/month, with a different pricing model from the one we currently use.
-Unfortunately, this was one of the most painful lessons we learned because the deficit between what we were charging and spending was magnified by the sheer number of people using Octopus Cloud, continued growth would mean we further amplified the problem.
+Unfortunately, this was one of the most painful lessons we learned because the deficit between what we were charging and spending was magnified by the sheer number of people using Octopus Cloud; continued growth would further amplify the problem.

-Two months in we started having some very serious conversations about our $100k USD monthly AWS spend, with very little revenue to offset that expense:
+Two months in, we started having serious conversations about our $100k USD monthly AWS spend, and the fact that we had very little revenue to offset that expense:

 ![Octopus Cloud AWS is $100,000 plus per month](octopus-cloud-aws-bill.png)

 We should explain that [Octopus Deploy as a company](https://octopus.com/company) is not publicly listed or VC funded.
 We’ve been proudly bootstrapped and profitable since Octopus 1.0, and we’ve always run the business conservatively and sustainably.
 We suddenly found ourselves with a new business that was costing us money at an alarming rate.

-We decided to take the lessons we were learning and start a huge body of work we called **Cloud v2**, a reimagining of Octopus Cloud, built to scale sustainably.
+We decided to take the lessons we were learning and start a huge body of work we called **Cloud v2**; a reimagining of Octopus Cloud, built to scale sustainably.

 Even when we were building v1, the team knew it wasn’t the ideal architecture.
-Before v1 even launched, there were plenty of conversations in our Slack about whether we should port Octopus to Linux and run it on Kubernetes, or see if we could run it on Windows within Kubernetes or use Nomad by Hashicorp?, and all of this was back in early 2018 when everything was churning and not as mature as it is today.
+Before v1 even launched, there were plenty of conversations in our Slack about whether we should port Octopus to Linux and run it on Kubernetes, or see if we could run it on Windows within Kubernetes or use Nomad by Hashicorp?
+And all of this was back in early 2018 when everything was churning and not as mature as it is today.
 So the unit cost wasn’t really a surprise.

 What was surprising was the demand.
 If only a few customers had signed up each month, we could have easily worn the costs (and truth be told, we still can, Octopus self-hosted has great margins!).
 But with so many customers signing up, it became much more urgent. $100K+ per month is $1.2M+ over the year, which is plenty to justify spending engineering effort to bringing it down.

 ## Starting over

-We explored all kinds of options to bring down our costs, and the initial plan was to iterate on the v1 architecture and look for cost savings, and we did make some progress there, but eventually, we concluded that the best way to dramatically reduce our costs (without sacrificing customer performance) involved some substantial architecture changes, and essentially, starting from scratch.
+We explored all kinds of options to bring down our costs, and the initial plan was to iterate on the v1 architecture and look for cost savings, and we did make some progress there, but eventually, we concluded the best way to dramatically reduce our costs (without sacrificing customer performance) involved some substantial architecture changes, and essentially, starting from scratch.

 In the rest of this series, we’ll go into each of the decisions we made when re-engineering Octopus Cloud for v2.
-It includes:
+These include:

  - Switching from AWS to Azure.
  - Porting Octopus Server to Linux.